brotatotes/bht-automation/bht gen 3/Mark/Chapter 11/Mark 11 19 bht.md

 # Mark 11:19 Commentary Help Text

 ## BHT:
-Whenever evening came, our Lord would often leave the city and go to Bethany.
-This practice took place not only on the evening of the temple purification, but also on other evenings.
-The use of the word whenever makes it clear that this was a regular occurrence.
-It is worth noting that all the specific details of this account are found only in the book of Mark.
-In this particular instance, Jesus left the city at evening and most likely went to Bethany, where he had stayed the previous night with Lazarus, Martha, and Mary.
+Whenever evening came, our Lord would go out of the city to Bethany, where he had lodged the night before.
+This pattern of leaving the city in the evening is unique to Mark's gospel.
+The use of the imperfect tense indicates a repeated action, suggesting that Jesus would go out of the city whenever evening came.
+This practice likely had the same motivations as mentioned before, and it seems that Jesus took his disciples with him.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. 19.]
 See note on Matthew, ver.
 17. On the Monday and Tuesday evenings, our Lord appears to have gone to Bethany.

 ### Marvin Vincent:
-1. "Whenever evening came on; not on the evening of the purging of the temple merely, but each day at evening."
+1. "When evening was come [οταν] .
+Lit., whenever evening came on; not on the evening of the purging of the temple merely, but each day at evening."
 2. "All the details are peculiar to Mark."
 3. "Compare Matthew 21:20-22."